cilium/cilium/Documentation/gettingstarted/encryption-ipsec.rst

 Key Rotation
 ============

-To replace cilium-ipsec-keys secret with a new keys,
+To replace cilium-ipsec-keys secret with a new key:

 .. code-block:: shell-session